-Do you have to use cornbread here?
-Course not.
+Do you have to use cornbread in this vegan cornbread panzanella?
+Of course not.
 A good, crusty whole wheat sourdough loaf, toasted spelt bread, or whatever you have will work just fine in a pinch.

 But using cornbread in place of regular, whole grain bread—which is what I’ve always added to panzanella—does add something special.
 It’s heartier and more filling than regular bread, and it brings just a touch of sweetness to the salad.
 When you toast the cornbread cubes, they become crispy at the edges but remain super tender in the center, which makes them a perfect vehicle for soaking up all of the delicious tomato juices and dressing without losing their shape.